Sxmtee/Whisper/README.md

 # Whisper

-A anonymous flutter chat application developed using streambuilder and firebase
+An anonymous flutter chat application developed using streambuilder and firebase

 ## Features
 * Rive Animation Splashscreen